Testing Farm Contribution Guide

 CLI tagging

 This process doesn’t apply to the CLI.
 To create the CLI release, skip branch creation and create a tag in vX.Y.Z format with a version higher than the previous one, targeting the main branch.
-Finally, create a release from the tag.

 Deployment